 “This case highlights how drugs and drug addiction impacts the community more largely,” U.S. Attorney Jenny Sugar said.
 “The boosters were largely drug addicts.
 They were committing crimes to get money to support their drug addiction.”

 The estimated value of those goods was between $3,500,000 and $9,500,000.

-The eBay store is closed.
-His North Tryon Street store is still open.
+The eBay store is closed but his North Tryon Street store is still open.

-Barkley’s attorney said this was Barkley's first and last encounter with the criminal justice system.
+Barkley’s attorney said this was his client's first and last encounter with the criminal justice system.